 Unused tokens that you have purchased will be refunded to you:

-- Tokens that were paid for manually via bank transfer will be returned to you within 5 working days following the end of the auction.
+- Tokens that were paid for via bank transfer will be returned to you within 5 working days following the end of the auction.

-- Tokens that were paid for manually via card payment will be returned to you within 10 working days following the end of the auction.
+- Tokens that were paid for via card payment will be returned to you within 10 working days following the end of the auction.

 If you are the successful bidder, once the auction has completely closed one of the team from our auction department will be in touch to discuss the next steps.
 The auction system will automatically take the bidding token as security; the contract will then be signed on your behalf with copies being sent to both your solicitor and the seller’s solicitor.